Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 From OPVAM (_New from June 22, 2021_):
 > Pretty much breaking your author's notes into 2 parts.
 Story Overview (used to be called Editor's Note) would contain high-level story plot, style, genre, theme etc..
 Then you can use your Author's note to steer the story.
 For example if you wanted an action story with bits of romance your AN would contain this most of the time [ Writing Style: exciting.
 Genre: action] then change it to [ Genre: romance.] or something like that.

+Testing has shown this method to be excellent, both in terms of accuracy and quality of outputs.

+I will be working with priority/insertion as part of testing for Featherlite, and may deviate from this system.
+I will include that information under [Featherlite](#21-featherlite-testing).

 **Older information:**

 From NAI: